Alsabban/Practical-Exam-Agile-SW/README.md

 **Overview:**
 - File transfer functionalities to add class materials, assignments and quizzes
 - File modification and deletion functionalities after uploads

+## Far Vision
+The aim is to develop a fully-functional faculty system that enables full remote learning and eliminate need for paper for assignments, quizzes and course projects.
+The program should be accessible by all students and faculty staff everywhere regardless of the device used.
+A reliable automatic grading system should be available where the grades and data can be read by both students and faculty staff but manipulated only by the staff.
+The system shall accept future changes including new features.